Guest blogging on this site is a multi-phase process. Here’s how it works:

 If you’d like a chance to get paid $150 for your guest post, hold on to your outline and submit it during Pitchfest.

-Pitchfest is a guest blogging contest in which you make your pitch publicly in the comments on a special “Let the Pitchfest begin” blog post (watch for those posts in March and September).
+Pitchfest is a guest blogging contest in which you make your pitch publicly in the comments on a special “Let the Pitchfest begin” blog post.
 We choose one winning pitch in each Pitchfest, plus one or more runners-up.

 The writer of the winning pitch gets $150 via Paypal on publication of their guest post, and runners-up get smaller prizes such as $75 on publication, mentoring sessions, or ebooks.

 Guest Post Scheduling

 - I typically publish one or two guest posts per month, maximum.
 Expect a delay between submission and publication.

 - If you’re promoting something special and you’d really like to see your guest post published on a specific date, talk to me.
 I’ll try to fit your post in at the time that works for you.